 HepaRegeniX’ approach is based on findings of Prof. Lars Zender and his research team at the University Hospital Tübingen, Germany.
 His laboratory identified Mitogen-Activated Protein (MAP) Kinase Kinase 4 (MKK4) as a key regulator of liver regeneration.
 Suppression of MKK4 gene expression by small RNA molecules demonstrated the regenerative capacity of hepatocytes even in severely diseased livers.
 7

 Since 2017, HepaRegeniX has identified several small molecule inhibitors of MKK4 as part of its targeted drug discovery efforts.
-These molecules recently produced successful preclinical results in several animal models.
+These molecules recently produced successful preclinical results in several animal models which led to start of clinical development for HRX-0215 as the first MKK4 inhibitor from the company´s small molecule-based liver regeneration platform.

 Most, specifically, HepaRegenix was able to demonstrate that MKK4 inhibition causes